florencegogovor/florencegogovor/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...MERN
+- 🔭 I’m currently working on system administrator skills such as Windows server and Linux server administration
 - 🌱 I’m currently learning ...
-ReactJs
+Security+

 - 📫 How to reach me: ...
   <ul><li><a href="https://www.linkedin.com/in/kingogovor/" target="_Blank"> Linkedin</a></li></ul>